gesturesAidl/video_processor/README.md

 ___

-> Repeat this procedure with your optical flow videos in order to extract the optical flow eatures.
+> Repeat this procedure with your optical flow videos in order to extract the optical flow features.

 ## HOW TO TRAIN THE MODEL